We promise, these 8 facts about Mexican Independence Day will help you understand the celebrations so much better.

 A variation of the The Cry of Dolores speech is recited every year at 11pm on the 15th September by the current president of the country and city officials throughout Mexico.

-7. The red, white and green of the flag mean something
+7. There’s significance behind the red, white and green of the flag

-From mid September, the country is decorated with Mexican flags and the streets are transformed with parties, parades and fireworks.
-Music can be heard all around the city throughout the day while people dance, dine and drink to celebrate their independence, welcoming visitors from around the world to join in the festivities.
+From mid September, the country is decorated with Mexican flags.
+The streets are transformed with parties, parades and fireworks.
+Music can be heard all around the city throughout the day while people dance, dine and drink to celebrate their independence.